-Oysters are known as an aphrodisiac and are a fun start to a meal out with a date.
+Oysters are known as an aphrodisiac and are a fun start to a with a date.
 But did you know that oysters are also a source of many hard to get nutrients?
-They are high in vitamin D, B12, zinc, copper, and selenium, plus they even have a decent amount of protein.
+They are high in vitamin D, B12, zinc, copper, and selenium, plus they have a decent amount of protein.
 It’s the zinc that is connected to their aphrodisiac status as it’s a key component for testosterone production – a hormone that boosts sexual desire in both men and women.

 Liver is rich in vitamins, minerals, and just about everything!
 Organ meats are an important element of the Paleo diet and according to Dr. Sarah Ballantyne, they are high in B vitamins, the fat-soluble vitamins A, D, E and K, minerals like phosphorus, iron, copper, magnesium, iodine, calcium, potassium, sodium, selenium, zinc and manganese, and even have a decent amount of omega-3 fats.
 You can’t go wrong.